buddycloud/buddycloud.com/README.md

 ```
 view the updates on http://new.buddycloud.com (and eventually buddycloud.com)

-### Our in-house Markdown Extensions
+### Markdown Extensions

 We have developed several markdown extensions to fit our needs.

 #### Bootstrap Tooglable tabs Markdown Enxtension

-Our newly defined Markdown syntax for creating Bootstrap Togglable tabs.
+Our newly defined Markdown extension for creating Bootstrap Togglable tabs.

-Since Bootstrap requires two HTML elements to compose Tooglable tabs, we also decided it would be easier to implement the transformation if the Markdown syntax also contained two sections, as follows:
+Since Bootstrap requires two HTML elements to compose Tooglable tabs, we also decided it would be easier to implement the transformation if the new Markdown syntax also contained two sections, as follows:

 There's the **Tab Key declaration** section and the **Tab Content declaration** section.